enriquedevs/minesweeper/README.md

 These apps (React Client and Flask API) currently are deployed on AWS services, the apps were deployed on the following manner:

-- React Client: The react client compiled files are deployed on a public AWS S3 Bucket (http://minesweeperclient.s3-us-west-2.amazonaws.com/index.html)
+- React Client: The react client compiled files are deployed on a public AWS S3 Bucket and mapped by an own domain with AWS Route 53 service (http://game.enriquedevs.com)
-- Flask API: The Flask API is deployed on an AWS EC2 instance with a public IP (http://35.167.175.177)
+- Flask API: The Flask API is deployed on an AWS EC2 instance with a public IP and mapped by an own domain with AWS Route 53 service (http://api.enriquedevs.com)

 ## How the development was approached